seinecle/blog/_posts/2025-08-17-more-thoughts-on-ai-software-development.md

 In my experience, these are "nice to have" features but not that useful yet: past simple cases, the rendering of html pages is buggy and advanced features are immediately missing (for tabular data for instance).

+I am curious about where this road is heading.
+Are these diversified interfaces within the genAI app meant to serve "intermediary skilled" users, who don't need the full power of a fullfledged app?
+Or maybe that advanced users are targeted as well, for their needs to prototyping / experimenting quickly before switching to desktop apps to complete the job?
+Or again, do the companies behind these genAI apps really think they will ultimately provide the same experience as desktop apps - as in, ChatGPT one day replacing Figma?
+That last one seems unlikely to me.

 ## 2. Incumbent software integrating AI
-This is a priori a smart move: existing software have all the convenience of a very familiar interface to their very large base of users.
-So you just need to add gen AI capabilities (like: analytics and reasoning) to it.
+This is a priori a smart move: existing software have all the convenience of a very familiar, specialized interface to their very large base of users.
+So you just need to add gen AI capabilities (like: analytics and reasoning) to it and that's it, the genAI wave has been managed.
 Think Microsoft Copilot added to Excel.
-But as of this day, in my personal experience the results are very disappointing:
+But as of this day, in my personal experience this direction has yielded very disappointing results:

 - Copilot in Excel doesn't achieve anything useful: it succeeds at simple tasks, which you could have done yourself quicker, such as adding a column that sums two other columns.
 And it fails at the more complicated tasks, such as formatting a table or filling values in a column by creating an advanced formula.

 - Another (anecdotical) instance is the app I use for grocery shopping.
 They tried to introduce a "gen ai" feature that would help me pre-fill my basket, based on my previous purchases.
 Well, that fails miserably and a basic expert system would have been enough ("suggest the most frequently, most recently purchased items").

-An attempt with a better success is the product category of "integrated development environments" (commonly known as IDEs): these software offer programmers all the necessary assistance to code faster and in a more "comfortable" way (it automates boring tasks etc).
+An attempt with a much better success is the product category of "integrated development environments" (commonly known as IDEs, as discussed above): these software offer programmers all the necessary tooling to code faster and in a more "comfortable" way (it automates boring tasks etc.).

-Today, all major IDEs offer AI assisted coding and coders actively use these features, to the point that the absence of these AI assistant features are ressented as hurting productivity.
+Today, all major IDEs offer AI assisted coding.
+Coders actively use these features, to the point that the absence of these AI features is ressented as hurting productivity.
 Examples: [JetBrains](https://www.jetbrains.com/help/idea/ai-assistant-in-jetbrains-ides.html) or [VS Code](https://www.infoworld.com/article/3982310/visual-studio-code-beefs-up-ai-coding-features.html?utm_source=chatgpt.com).

+My broad impression on this direction is that after a (possibly long) period of poor user experience and inflated claims ("our app is now AI powered! - not), things will gradually improve and key desktop applications will retain their relevance.
+Because genAI app can't absorb evertything as this would make them inflated and lacking in advanced features (see above), incumbent software applications can thrive.
+I just see three big conditions for that:

+a. the software should offer a core service that cannot be annihilated by "pure generation" of text, image, video or sound.
+This is why I and many others see a kind of bleak future for [DeepL](https://www.quora.com/Whose-translation-is-better-DeepL-or-ChatGPT) or [Grammarly](https://www.reddit.com/r/ChatGPT/comments/zqrwnl/is_chatgpt_going_to_kill_grammarly/), for instance.

-## New "AI native software"
+## New "genAI native software"
 This is a very active area of development, so I won't be exhaustive by any stretch here.
 I'll take two examples:

-- [Scenario](https://www.scenario.com/) which generates 3D assets
+- [Scenario](https://www.scenario.com/) which generates 3D assets.
+- [Shortcut](https://www.tryshortcut.ai/) which is like Excel, but with AI capabilities
-- Suno that generates music
+- [Suno](https://suno.com/home) which is a generator of music

--
+So much to say on these software, I'll keep it to common essential points:

+1. Preliminary evidence suggest that they vastly improve the productivity of professionnals in some significant tasks, in their respective domains.
+See for [Scenario](https://x.com/emmanuel_2m/status/1947372337529004253), [Shortcut](https://x.com/nicochristie/status/1949862432077484396) and [Suno](https://x.com/levelsio/status/1957155181591777503).
+2. in the case of Scenario and Suno, which relate to artistic creation, we can expect torny debates about the quality of their outputs.
+3. incumbent professionals will ignore and then be critical of these solutions
+4. businesses will adopt these tools as soon as their tests will show the significant improvement of productivity they gain
+5. Three segments will emerge:
+   a. mass produced cheap cultural assets produced **entirely with AI** (think advertisements on your phone, music in the elevator and shopping malls, etc)
+   b. "artistic-grade" (however defined), small series, "hand crafted", cultural artifacts **created entirely without gen AI**.
+These will be luxury items for high-end markets but also the production of local artists making a living on indie markets and scenes.
+   c. creative industries continuing to produce their movies, experiences and events with a mix of genAI and traditional human-intensive software (think Blender for 3D assets).
+Production will be at a faster pace.

+My viewpoint on these "genAI native software": the three examples above could suggest that it is a guaranteed path to success.
+Absolutely not, as these kind of software face the risk to be superseded, completely replaced by the progress made by generalist genAI apps: ChatGPT, Claude, Gemini (and Le Chat?).